sg-s/spikesort/README.md

 Writing your own plugins is really easy: `spikesort` does the heavy lifting in figuring out how to talk to it, and all you have to is write a function that conforms to a few standards:

 #### Naming.
-Dimensionality reduction plugins have to be called `ssdm_foo.m` and clusttering method plugins have to be called `sscm_bar.m`.
+Dimensionality reduction plugins have to be called `ssdm_foo.m` and clustering method plugins have to be called `sscm_bar.m`.
 Put them in the same folder as 	`spikesort` and it will automatically include them.

 #### Outputs
 A dimensionality reduction plugin is a function must return a variable called `R`, that is usually a vector or a matrix (but can be whatever you want)